Home

 Ellen never married.
 When she was 22, in 1881, she faced the pain of her mother's death.
 She then endured while her father married again, to a woman who was mentally unbalanced.

 At some point, in the mid-1880s, Ellen was institutionalized in Harrison County for her own mental illness.
-She was not told when her father then committed suicide in December 1885.
+She was not told when her father took his own life in December 1885.

 In December 1887, still not knowing of her father's death, Ellen was transferred to the Central Insane Asylum in Columbus, OH.
 There, she was kept under close watch for possible suicide.